 Some artworks, as the Colored Engravings on white concrete IMPRESSION SOLEIL TOUCHANT, question the representation itself.
-They are a chromatic decomposition of the painting by Monet and also an invitation to an almost haptic experience.
-This deconstruction of the image seems to reach the origin even of the image itself.
+They are a chromatic decomposition of the painting by Monet, as well as an invitation to an almost haptic experience.
+This deconstruction of the image seems to reveal its very essence.

-By echoing, its CATHEDRAL goes in the same direction tending to the essential, the perusal, the subtraction, the same adventure of discovery around this symbolic series by Monet when for the first time maybe, the subject had faded in front of its representation.
-The pixilated images by Milène Guermont, engraved into grey concrete, become plays of light more and more stressed in which the image dissolves.
+Echoing this, her CATHEDRAL goes in the same direction, attempting, through purity, stripping and substraction, , the same adventure of discovery around this symbolic series by Monet when for the first time maybe, the subject had faded in front of its representation.
+The pixilated images by Milène Guermont, engraved into grey concrete, become plays of a more and more accentuated light in which the image dissolves.

 Marc Lenot